Introduction to Application Testing

 #2) Objectives: This section describes the goals of testing activity e.g. validation of bug fixes, new features added or revamp of AUT, etc.

-#3) Focus: This section describes what aspect of application will be included in the testing e.g. security, functionality, usability, reliability, performance or efficiency, etc.
+#3) Focus: This section describes what aspect of the application will be included in the testing e.g. security, functionality, usability, reliability, performance or efficiency, etc.

 #5) Schedule: This section describes who will be doing what, where, when and how on the AUT.
-Schedule section is, in fact, a ‘4Ws and 1H' of the STP.
-Normally, the schedule is prepared as a simple table, but every organization may have its own customized format according to their own needs.
+The schedule section is a ‘4Ws and 1H’ of the STP.
+Normally, the schedule is prepared as a simple table, but every organization may have its own customized format according to their needs.

-Once the AUT is ready for testing, the practical phase of the testing cycle starts in which testers actually execute the test cases on AUT.
-Keep in mind that here the testing cycle is discussed regardless of Testing Levels (Unit, Module, Integration, System and User Acceptance) and Testing Environments (Dev, QA, Client's Replica, Live).
+Once the AUT is ready for testing, the practical phase of the testing cycle starts in which testers execute the test cases on AUT.
+Keep in mind that here the testing cycle is discussed regardless of Testing Levels (Unit, Module, Integration, System and User Acceptance) and Testing Environments (Dev, QA, Client’s Replica, Live).

-#3) Functional Testing: The proper and full-fledged testing of the application is performed in this application test cycle.
+#3) Functional Testing: A proper and full-fledged testing of the application is performed in this application test cycle.
 The primary focus of this activity is to verify that the business logic of the application is working as expected.

 Bugs are logged in every testing cycle.
 There is no distinct borderline between the testing cycles.
 For example, in Regression, the Functionality is also verified and it may also require smoke, sanity or their merger first.

 Application Testing – Best Practices

-I think hundreds of articles are available on the internet.
+There are hundreds of articles available on the internet about this.
 Every article suggests a different number of best practices ranging from 7 to 30 (that I have seen so far).
-However, I have just 5 tips for readers.
+However, we only have 5 tips for our readers.